Pfhoenix/Starbound-Mass-Effect-Edition/SMEE/Readme.txt

 If you use a mod with the same tile/material ids there will be a conflict.

 SMEE tile/material id list:
-7001 -- normandy ship wall
+7001 -- Normandy ship wall
-7002 -- normandy ship detail
+7002 -- Normandy ship detail

 ================================================================================